Japan set to have its first casino resort in 2029

 The casino resort will be operated by Osaka IR KK, a company established by the stakeholders.

-The estimated revenue from the project will be USD 3.9 million annually, with visitor numbers expected to be around 20 million.
+The estimated revenue from the project will be USD 3.9 million (INR 31 crores approx.) annually, with visitor numbers expected to be around 20 million.

 What has the government said about the project?